 Why are LEDs better than the existing streetlights?

 LEDs are more energy efficient and require less maintenance than the old lighting system.
 It is also easier to distinguish colors under LED light than under traditional streetlights.
 Our old system used high pressure sodium (HPS) lights, which have shorter lifespans and require more upkeep than LEDs.

 LEDs last about 100,000 hours (20 years); HPSs last 20,000 to 24,000 hours (6 years).
 The longer lifespan means that the lights will need to be replaced less often.
 LED streetlights are about 60% more efficient than HPS lights, which means they use about 60% less electricity to produce the same amount of light.
 Because of the better control of the light that is emitted from LEDs, it is easier to see colors and distance with LED lighting than with HPS.

-Medford has hired Tanko Lighting to audit the streetlights and design the upgrade.
+Medford hired Tanko Lighting to audit the streetlights and design the upgrade.
 Tanko is also working with Everett, Malden, Somerville, and other neighboring towns on similar projects.

-How much will it cost?
+How much does it cost?

 DOER has awarded Medford two separate grants to fund this project, as well as some smaller projects.
 The city’s website has more information about the DOER grants here.
-National Grid will also provide incentives that will help pay for the upgrade costs.
+National Grid is also providing incentives that will help pay for the upgrade costs.